ishanyaa/AIEthics_TuringCollege/01_Historical_Context.md

 ## 1. Purpose

-Personalisation systems have long been critiqued for amplifying structural inequities:

--Large sellers receive disproportionate visibility (“rich-get-richer feedback loops”).
+Personalised recommendation systems in e-commerce have historically reinforced structural inequities.
+Several patterns consistently appear across platforms:
+Large or well-established sellers gain disproportionate visibility, creating “rich-get-richer” exposure loops.
--Underrepresented creators struggle to surface.
+Underrepresented or niche creators struggle to surface in recommendations.
--Users with historically marginalised demographics receive fewer high-value opportunities (discounts, deals, visibility).
+Users from marginalised demographics often receive fewer high-value opportunities such as discounts or personalised promotions.
--Recommendation pipelines often rely on behavioural signals shaped by unequal access, digital literacy, socioeconomic status, and linguistic diversity.
+Behavioural signals used for ranking frequently reflect unequal access, digital literacy gaps, socioeconomic divides, and linguistic constraints.
--Understanding these patterns is the first step toward building fairer systems.
+Identifying these historical patterns is crucial for designing a more equitable recommendation pipeline.
+This assessment sets the foundation for later fairness definition selection, bias tracing, and metric evaluation.

 ## 2. Structured Questionnaire

 A. Domain & Application Context

-What product/service does the recommendation system power?
+What product or service does the recommendation system support?
-Who are the users? (shoppers, creators, sellers)
+Who are the primary users (shoppers, creators, sellers)?
-What decisions does the model influence?
+What decisions does the model influence (ranking, search suggestions, promotions, discount allocation)?
-Who is most harmed by incorrect or unfair ranking?
+Who is most harmed when recommendations are incorrect or unfair?
-What regulatory or platform policies apply?
-(EU AI Act, platform fairness commitments)
+What regulatory or platform-level policies apply (EU AI Act, marketplace fairness policies, accessibility standards)?

 B. Historical Discrimination Patterns

-Has the domain historically favoured certain sellers or content creators?
+Has the platform historically favoured certain seller segments (large brands, premium sellers, early adopters)?
-Are there known disparities in exposure between:
+Are there known disparities in exposure across: small vs large sellers newcomer vs established sellers linguistic communities demographic groups
--Small vs large sellers?
--Newcomer vs established sellers?
--linguistic communities?
--user demographics?
-Are there protected groups indirectly referenced through proxies (ZIP code, language, spending power)?
+Are protected groups indirectly referenced through proxy features such as: region or ZIP code language metadata device type spending power or purchase history

 C. Intersectional Risks

-Are certain groups doubly disadvantaged? e.g., small sellers in low-income regions, women-led businesses with low visibility, and users browsing in low-resource languages.
+Are any groups facing compounded disadvantages, such as: small sellers in low-income regions women-led micro-businesses sellers producing content in low-resource languages Does the platform support accessibility needs such as screen readers, low-bandwidth usage, and alternative input modes?
-Does the platform support accessibility (screen readers, low-bandwidth users)?
-If not, who is excluded?
+If not, which segments are excluded?

 D. Mapping Historical Patterns onto ML Components

-ML Component	Potential Historical Bias
-Data logs	Underexposure of minority sellers → sparse signals Feature engineering	Price, delivery region, past impressions → encode socioeconomic inequality Objectives	: Click-through optimisation rewards popularity, not fairness Sampling	Long-tail sellers rarely sampled → poor model performance Deployment	Exploration budgets favour profitable segments
+Data logs: Underexposure of minority sellers leading to weak or sparse learning signals Feature engineering: Variables such as price, delivery region, and impressions may encode socioeconomic inequality
+Objectives: Click-through–focused optimisation tends to reward popularity rather than fairness
+Sampling: Long-tail sellers are rarely sampled during training, reducing model generalisation
+Deployment: Exploration budgets often prioritise profitable or popular segments

 3. Risk Scoring Matrix

-Historical Pattern	Severity	Likelihood	Relevance	Priority “Rich-get-richer” exposure bias	3	3	3	9
+Historical Pattern: “Rich-get-richer” exposure bias
+Severity: 3
+Likelihood: 3
+Relevance: 3
+Priority: 9

-Underrepresentation of regional languages	3	2	3	8
+Historical Pattern: Underrepresentation of regional languages
+Severity: 3
+Likelihood: 2
+Relevance: 3
+Priority: 8

-Intersectional disadvantage (women-led micro-businesses)	3	2	2	7
+Historical Pattern: Intersectional disadvantage (women-led micro-businesses)
+Severity: 3
+Likelihood: 2
+Relevance: 2
+Priority: 7

-Bias toward premium/high-income segments	2	3	3	8
+Historical Pattern: Bias toward premium or high-income market segments
+Severity: 2
+Likelihood: 3
+Relevance: 3
+Priority: 8

 4. Output

-A Historical Risk Profile summarising:
+The Historical Context Assessment delivers a clear Historical Risk Profile summarising:

-vulnerable seller/user segments

-proxies likely to encode harm

-fairness-sensitive features

-deployment phases where harm is most likely to appear
+Seller and user groups most vulnerable to unfair recommendations Proxy variables likely to encode demographic or socioeconomic disadvantage Features and model components that require special attention Deployment phases where unfair exposure patterns are most likely to appear